lglot/sparql-endpoint-availability/README.md

 - username: admin <br>
 - password: admin <br>

-You can change the credentials in the `application.properties` file.
+You can change the credentials in the `src/main/resources/application.properties` file <br>

 ### Accessing the H2 database

 The application by default uses H2 database (in memory database). <br>
 H2 has an embedded GUI console for browsing the contents of a database.
 After starting the application, we can navigate to [http://localhost:8080/h2-console](http://localhost:8080/h2-console).
-On the login page, we'll insert the same credential that we used in the `application.properties`.
+On the login page, we'll insert the same credential that we used in the `src/main/resources/application.properties`.
 Default ones are:

 - JDBC URL : `jdbc:h2:mem:devdb`